mighty-gerbils/gerbil-persist/persist.md

 not forgetting the code history, and instead making schema evolution a regular part of the programming language.

+### Model Independence

-Note that Orthogonal Persistence is not tied to any particular data model, or, for that matter, from any particular model for a query language, or for speculative potentially-conflicting concurrent transactions.
+Note how Orthogonal Persistence is not tied to any particular data model, or, for that matter, from any particular model for a query language, or for speculative potentially-conflicting concurrent transactions:
-You can use flat tables if you like, or a simple key-value store, or a typed object graph, or an untyped memory space, or a mix thereof, or anything you like whatsoever.
+You can use flat tables in the style of SQL or Datalog if you like, or a simple key-value store, a statically or dynamically typed object graph, and even a raw untyped memory space, or a mix of the above, or anything you like whatsoever, as fits whatever programming language you prefer to use.
 Persistence is Orthogonal to the Data Model, and the Data Model is Orthogonal to Persistence.

-It is quite an inefficient market that resulted in the ACID properties of Persistence being sold in a package-deal with an absurd data model that fits very few actual use cases, a badly designed understandardized query language without decent modification language, and dubious builtin speculative transactions that would be better left for users to implement or not.
+It is quite an inefficient market that resulted in the ACID properties of Persistence being sold in a package-deal with an absurd data model, the Relational Data Model, that fits very few actual use cases;
+What more, it uses a horribly misdesigned query language (SQL), and there is no decent modification language, much less any attempt to standardize one;
+instead, databases provide you with a dubious model for speculative transactions, that allows them to improve their benchmarks, but only make things more complex for users.

+Instead, users should be able to use whichever data model and concurrency models fit their application, as specified in their regular programming language.
+If “tables everywhere” were really the paradigm in which it is most natural to think about a problem, programmers for this problem would naturally want to use a table-oriented language, such as APL.
+More likely, some of the data would be in tables, and other data would be in different data structures, indexed differently, just as in most programs in most languages.
+Whichever way, note that the appropriate language can *never* be SQL, because SQL is not a complete programming language, not being able to modify the data.
+The pathetic languages that database vendors typically come up with, made by people who are definitely not programming language experts or even actual amateurs, never make the cut, either.
+On the other hand, an appropriate language can conceivably have SQL embedded in it as a subset, or hopefully something roughly equivalent to SQL but better designed, such as C# with its LINQ extension.

 ## Why Orthogonal Persistence Matters